Casey Jones: Career

-Service at the World's Columbian Exposition of 1893
+World's Columbian Exposition

-During the World's Columbian Exposition at Chicago, Illinois, in 1893, IC was charged with providing commuter service for the thousands of visitors to the fairground.
+During the World's Columbian Exposition in Chicago in 1893, IC was charged with providing commuter service for the thousands of visitors to the fairground.
 A call was sent out for trainmen who wanted to work there.
-Jones answered it, spending a pleasant summer there with his wife.
+Jones answered it, spending the summer there with his wife.
 He shuttled many people from Van Buren Street to Jackson Park during the exposition.
-It was his first experience as an engineer in passenger service and he liked it.
+It was his first experience as an engineer in passenger service, and he enjoyed it.

-At the Exposition, he became acquainted with No. 638, a big new freight engine IC had on display as the latest and greatest technological advancement in locomotives.
+At the Exposition, he became acquainted with No. 638, a new freight engine IC had on display as the latest and greatest technological advancement in locomotives.
 It had eight drive wheels and two pilot wheels, a 2-8-0 "Consolidation" type.
-At the closing of the fair, No. 638 was due to be sent to Water Valley for service in the Jackson District.
+At the closing of the fair, No. 638 was to be sent to Water Valley for service in the Jackson District.
 Jones asked for permission to drive the engine back to Water Valley.
 His request was approved, and No. 638 ran its first 589 mi with Jones at the throttle to Water Valley.
 Jones liked No. 638 and liked working in the Jackson District because his family was there.
-They had once moved to Water Valley, but returned to Jackson, which they felt was home.
+They had once moved to Water Valley but returned to Jackson, which they felt was home.

 Jones drove the engine until he transferred to Memphis in February 1900.
 No. 638 stayed in Water Valley.
-That year he drove the engine that became most closely associated with him, for one time.
-That was Engine No. 382, known affectionately as "Ole 382.", or "Cannonball".
-It was a steam-driven Rogers 4-6-0 "Ten Wheeler" with six drivers, each approximately six feet (1.8 m) high.
-Bought new in 1898 from the Rogers Locomotive Works, it was a very powerful engine for the time.

-His regular fireman on No. 638 was his close friend, John Wesley McKinnie, with whom he worked exclusively from about 1897 until he switched to the passenger run out of Memphis.
-There he worked with his next and last fireman, Simeon T. "Sim" Webb in 1900.